marcelofinamorvieira/datocms-plugin-project-exporter/README.md

-# [Your plugin name]

-[Describe what your plugin does, and how users you can configure it!
-Screenshots are always welcome!]
+# Project Exporter

+A plugin that allows you to download all of your records and assets from your DatoCMS project directly from your dashboard.
+You can also download specifical records through their sidebar.